 Under the provisions relating to the 2007 Convention, the legislation passed in 2019 does not specifically provide the means for parties to make direct requests for establishment and variation of support orders as former spouses may use the existing process set out in sections 15.1 (child support), 15.2 (spousal support) or 17 (variation of orders) of the Divorce Act (Article 37).

 As noted, the 2007 Convention covers recognition and enforcement of spousal support obligations through a Central Authority only if the spousal claim is made with a claim for child support.
 Applicants wishing to establish stand-alone spousal support claims internationally would have to make a request to a court without the assistance of a Central Authority.

 Under the 2007 Convention, Contracting States may, by means of declaration, extend all or parts of the Convention to other types of family support such as spousal support only, or support for vulnerable persons (Article 2(3)).Therefore Canada could, after receiving a request from a province or territory to do so, declare on behalf of that province or territory that the scope of the 2007 Convention is extended to other types of family maintenance not covered by the core scope of the 2007 Convention, including applications for spousal support only.
-Bill C-78 would provide authority under the Divorce Act for provincial or territorial Central Authorities to assist with these applications.
+The 2019 changes to federal family laws will provide authority under the Divorce Act for provincial or territorial Central Authorities to assist with these applications.

 2. 1996 Convention (Clause 31)